vijusuren/my-MS2/README.md

 - As a user, I want to learn some intersting information about animal.
 - As a user, I want to know how much moves I took to finish the game.
 - As a user, I want to restart my game if I make a mistake.
+- As a user, I want to have some background music.
 - As a user, I want to contact the game maker and give my feedback.
 - As a user, I want to the website to make me want to visit and play the game again.